DataShades/ckanext-files/README.md

 * `start`: file upload started.
 Event has `detail` property with object that contains uploaded file as `file`.
+* `multipartid`: multipart upload initialized.
+Event has `detail` property with object that contains uploaded file as `file` and ID of multipart upload as `id`.
 * `progress`: another chunk of file was transferred to server.
 Event has `detail` property with object that contains uploaded file as `file`, number of loaded bytes as `loaded` and total number of bytes that must be